-For a shorter ride, but no less scenic take a mountain bike out for the 2-3 hours and take the circular route along the white cliffs to Rottingdean and in to the South Downs.
+For a shorter ride, but no less scenic take a hybrid bike out for the 2-3 hours and take the circular route along the white cliffs to Rottingdean and in to the South Downs.

 Head out east towards Brighton Marina, a little skip round the back of the marina and you are on the Undercliff.
 A path that hugs the bottom of the cliffs for 4km to Rottingdean.